Pressure gaps, geometric potentials, and nonpositively curved manifolds: Preliminary

 The \textit{rank} of a vector $v\in T^{1}M$ is the dimension of the space of parallel Jacobi fields along $\gamma_{v}$, which coincides with the number $1+\dim(E^{s}\cap E^{u})$.
 We say the manifold is \textit{rank 1} if it has at least one rank 1 vector.
-We will focus mainly on closed rank 1 nonpositively curved manifolds in this paper.
+This paper focuses mainly on closed rank 1 nonpositively curved manifolds.

-The \textit{singular set} is a set of vectors on which the geodesic flow fails to display uniform hyperbolicity and it is defined by
+The \textit{singular set} is a set of vectors on which the geodesic flow fails to display uniform hyperbolicity, and it is defined by

 The singular set is closed and $\F$-invariant, and in the case where $M$ is a surface the singular set can be characterized as the set of vectors $v$ where the Gaussian curvature $K(\gamma_{v}(t))$ vanishes for all $t\in\R$.
 The complement of the singular set is the regular set